Regulations of the Finnish Financial Ombudsman Service (FINE)

 The Complaints Board, the referring official appointed as the Head of Section of the Board, the FINE Managing Director or the Director can decide to dismiss a dispute without examining its merits as per Article 10 of these Regulations or on the grounds that the issue is not within FINE’s competence.

 The Complaints Boards are convened by their Chairperson or Vice Chairperson.
 The Banking and Investment Complaints Boards and the individual Sections of the Insurance Complaints Board constitute a quorum when the Chairperson or Vice Chairperson and at least half of the Members are present.

 The Extended Section of the Insurance Complaints Board constitutes a quorum when the Chairperson of at least one other Section, the Chairperson or Vice Chairperson and two Members are present.

 Art.
 9 Examination of a dispute

 A dispute is initiated at FINE through a complaint sent in writing or in electronic form.
-The customer shall specify the service provider constituting the adversary party and the monetary claim, request for a declaratory statement or other claim, with reasons.
+The customer shall specify the service provider constituting the adversary party and the monetary claim, request for a declaratory statement or other claim, stating the reasons.

-The Complaints Board follows a written procedure unless the Bureau or Complaints Board decides, for a particular reason, to hear the litigants or other parties orally.
+The Complaints Board follows a written procedure unless it, in its composition examining the dispute, decides, for a particular reason, to hear the litigants or other parties orally.
 The decisions made in the Complaints Board meetings will be recorded.

 On its own initiative, the Complaints Board may hear experts or ask for an expert opinion.
 The expert cannot be a person with an employment or similar relationship to the service provider with the product under examination, or any person who could not be heard as an expert under the Code of Judicial Procedure.